 And the soup is totally doable without roasting squash in advance.
 In our case, we decided to boil the squash before blending in the Vitamix, which is way faster.
 When you boil it in veggie broth, it adds a flavor that makes for the best butternut squash soup!
+Then, simply combine ingredients in your Vitamix and blend in "soup" mode for a hot and creamy soup.

 IS BUTTERNUT SQUASH SOUP HEALTHY?